Bill C-30: Protecting Children from Internet Predators Act: History of Bill C-30

-In 2007, Toews' predecessor Stockwell Day stated that "we have not and we will not be proposing legislation to grant police the powers to get information from internet providers without a warrant".
-Toews has dismissed the comment, and noted that the requirement for court oversight of police was "an additional burden on the criminal justice system."
+In 2007, Toews's predecessor as public safety minister, Stockwell Day stated that "we have not and we will not be proposing legislation to grant police the powers to get information from internet providers without a warrant".
+Toews dismissed the comment, and stated that the requirement for court oversight of police was "an additional burden on the criminal justice system."

-On February 14, 2012 Toews formally tabled the "Bill C-30: Lawful Access Act", but withdrew the bill an hour later and resubmit it with a "last minute change", the title "Bill C-30: Protecting Children from Internet Predators Act" instead.
+On February 14, 2012 Toews formally tabled Bill C-30 under the name Lawful Access Act, but withdrew the bill an hour later and resubmitted it with a "last minute change", Protecting Children from Internet Predators Act" instead.

 Content of bill

-If the police have a legitimate reason to snoop into my banking, email or web-browsing records, a judge would clearly allow for that lawful search to happen. [...]
+If the police have a legitimate reason to snoop into my banking, email or web-browsing records, a judge would clearly allow for that lawful search to happen. ...
 I cannot understand why the police would be afraid to permit a judge to legally review a search request if it is in fact necessary and lawful.